- Trees that bloom twice in one year will have a bad crop. Pap says he’s seen June apples bloom twice more than once.

-- Never say thank you if someone shares their flowers or plant cuttings with you-if you do they will die.
-(I've heard this one my whole life-and man is it hard not to automatically say thank you when someone gives you plants)
+- Never say thank you if someone shares their flowers or plant cuttings with you for if you do they will die.
+I’ve heard this one my whole life and man is it hard not to automatically say thank you when someone gives you plants.

-- If you find a horse shoe in the garden-you should hang it in the nearest tree for good luck.
-(It's not as common to find horse shoes now-as it once was.
-I have found a few in the big garden-but I hung them on my porch instead of a tree)
+- If you find a horse shoe in the garden hang it in the nearest tree for good luck.
+It’s not as common to find horse shoes now as it once was.
+I have found a few in the big garden, but I hung them on my porch instead of a tree.

 Got any gardening folklore to add?